Heather Hutt

-Heather J. Hutt (born April 5, 1959) is an American politician who is currently serving as a councilmember representing the 10th District of Los Angeles since September 2, 2022.
+Heather J. Hutt (born April 5, 1959) is an American politician who is currently serving as an appointed councilmember representing the 10th District of Los Angeles since April 11, 2023, previously serving for a temporary vacancy from September 2, 2022 to March 30, 2023.
 She was previously a candidate for California's 54th State Assembly district in 2021 and served as a California State Director for then-Senator Kamala Harris from 2019 to 2020.

 Early political career

 In 2011, Hutt was hired as a District Director for Assemblymember Isadore Hall III, which she continued following Hall's election to the California State Senate.
 In February 2017, Hutt was named the Regional Deputy Director for then-Senator Kamala Harris.
 On March 28, 2019, Harris announced new hires for senior roles, to which Hutt was hired as the California State Director.

 On February 1, 2022, Hutt announced that she would be running for California's 54th State Assembly district after it was vacated by Sydney Kamlager's election to the California State Senate.
 She was endorsed by politicians such as Janice Hahn, Yvonne Brathwaite Burke, and Maxine Waters.
 In the election, she was led by Isaac Bryan in the initial count, and lost the special primary to Bryan on May 18, 2021.